 10. Ditch the Powerpoint

 The overarching story that a customer journey map is telling should be obvious at first glance.
 An effective map, however, should also be designed to be studied with its nuances revealed once poured over.

-Unfortunately, too many people make the mistake of creating customer journey maps for the sole purpose of presenting them on a screen.
+Unfortunately, too many people make the mistake of creating a customer journey map for the sole purpose of presenting them on a screen.
 They would support this with bullet points about the information the map holds.
 Customer journey maps should exceed these norms.

 If possible, you can even weave the words of your clients in the map.
 Add in what they actually said about the experience.
-This will help add dimensions into the map and help your stakeholders relate to the story better.
+This'll help add dimensions into the map and help your stakeholders relate to the story better.

 The success of your business depends on your ability to give customers what they need and want.
 Your ability to do this will be influenced by how much you understand their journey.
 Creating a customer journey map is the first step in achieving this goal.

 Following these tips will help you create a customer journey map that's both informative and visually appealing.
 It'll help you communicate the story of your customers’ experience better, allowing you to improve your processes accordingly.
 Furthermore, you can ensure that every stage of the customers’ journey is smooth and their experiences are optimized.